pburls/specmore-demo/README.md

-# Specmore Demo Repository
+# Spectacular Demo Repository
-A repository used to demonstrate the usage of the Specmore GitHub App.
+A repository used to demonstrate the usage of the Spectacular App.